felixBenicourt/k_launcher/README.md

 ## How `k_launcher` Enhances Workflow

 `k_launcher` intelligently saves session-specific information based on the terminal being used.
-This allows users to retrieve and reuse their configurations, context, and environment settings effortlessly across sessions.
+This allows users to retrieve and reuse their configurations, context, and environment settings effortlessly across your session.
 By automating and organizing these elements, `k_launcher` provides a smoother and more productive experience for managing digital content creation tools and production pipelines.

 ## Features